LeoRiusX/Calculator/README.md

 # Calculator in Python (Tkinter)

-A simple calculator, using the tkinter.
+A simple calculator that runs on tkinter.

 ## Features :
 -> Support for basic arithmetic operations: +, -, *, /\